MENUMENU

 We typically separate bounces into two categories: a hard bounce, which signals an invalid or nonexistent email address, and a soft bounce, which generally points to a temporary delivery error like a full inbox.

-Often, bounce rate is out of your control.
-The issues could simply be an abandoned email address or even a server error.
+Often, your bounce rate is out of your control.
+The issue could simply be an abandoned email address or even a server error.
+But there are a few factors that you can control that have an effect on bounce rate, such as:

-• Opt-ins.
-This one isn’t even an option anymore, thanks to the introduction of the GDPR.
+• Opt-ins – This one isn’t even an option anymore, thanks to the introduction of the GDPR.

-• Keep your email lists up-to-date.
-An outdated email list more than likely contains some outdated email addresses, so do yourself a favor and give it a nice spring cleaning every once in a while
+• Keep your email lists up-to-date – An outdated email list more than likely contains some outdated email addresses, so do yourself a favor and give it a nice spring cleaning every once in a while.

-4. Unsubscribe Rate – Email Marketing Benchmarks
+4. Unsubscribe Rate

 Chances are, you already know you don’t want a high one of these.

-Unsubscribe rate is, of course, the number of recipients who choose to unsubscribe from your list.
+Your unsubscribe rate is, of course, the number of recipients who choose to unsubscribe from your list.

 And while unsubscribes are, unfortunately, inevitable, you can cut down on them by:

-• Delivering quality content.
-Don’t skimp on content.
+• Delivering quality content – Don’t skimp on content.
 Continue to deliver on what you promised, and make sure it’s engaging and covers a subject in-depth (or includes a link to that in-depth subject)

-• Segmenting your list.
-Again, this is key here.
+• Segmenting your list – Again, this is key here.
 By separating your list into clear segments, you can tailor the content to suit the interest of each recipient

-• Set up drip campaigns.
-Drip campaigns are designed to push subscribers further down the sales funnel by providing thoughtful, engaging content every step of the way.
+• Set up drip campaigns – Drip campaigns are designed to push subscribers further down the sales funnel by providing thoughtful, engaging content every step of the way.
 Make sure you have a solid stack of emails planned (and segmented) to help retain as many subscribers as possible.

 Email marketing benchmarks: set up drip campaigns to keep subscribers engaged.
 Image courtesy of Active Campaign